ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 This job is called sam_to_bam_Cen01.qsub in /mnt/ls15/scratch/users/f0002184.

 #### 7 June 2017
 map_Cen01_MA begun execution and finished!
 It took about 5 hours, which is much shorter than what I was expecting.
 It created a new file, Cen01_MA.sam in /mnt/ls15/scratch/users/f0002184/MAPPING_MEGA_ASSEMBLY.
-I submitted the job to convert it to a bam file for MetaBat which didn't take long at all (s/o to Jackson for updating SAMTools yay!).
+I submitted the job to convert it to a bam file (s/o to Jackson for updating SAMTools yay!).
 I created a new directory for only .bam files in the MAPPING_MEGA_ASSEMBLY directory called BAM_Files.

 Still waiting on all the other .sam files though.

+#### 8 June 2017
+map_Cen03_MA, map_Cen05_MA, map_Cen06_MA, map_Cen07_MA and map_Cen12_MA are done!
+Submitted the jobs to convert them into .bam files.
+Had some issues regarding memory but other than that, everything is good!
+Other mapping jobs began to run!
+Yay!